remnrem/luna-doc/docs/luna/args.md

 ### EDF+ annotations

-Unless `skip-edf-annot=T` or `skip-annots=T`, Luna will read any `EDF Annotations` channels from an EDF+ file and treat them as standard annotations (i.e. as if they were read from an `.annot` or XML file).
+Unless `skip-edf-annot=T` or `skip-annots=T` are set, Luna will read any `EDF Annotations` channels present in EDF+ files and treat them as standard annotations (i.e. as if they were read from an `.annot` or XML file).

-As EDF+ annotations can often contain notes, Luna will not assign a _class_ to each unique annotation: rather, all annotations are assigned to the `edf_annot` _class_, with the _instance_ ID set the the value in the EDF+.
+As EDF+ annotations can often contain notes, Luna does not assign a _class_ to each unique annotation: rather, all annotations are assigned to the `edf_annot` _class_, with the _instance_ ID set the the value in the EDF+.
 This behavior can be changed by setting the